 Wal-Mart's competitive advantage lies in distribution and logistical aspect of Wal-Mart in India.
-This is indeed one area where Wal-Mart has always excelled. .
-This is very important for India, because Wal-Mart will bring in the technology, superior know how and management that could vastly improve the existing supply chain, and additionally create more employment.
-Wal-Mart’s optimal performance in regards to their logistics has led to cost efficiencies and thus can be passed on to the customer in the form of lower prices (Fishman, C. 2006).
+This is indeed one area where Wal-Mart has always excelled.
+This is very important for India, because Wal-Mart will bring in the technology, superior know- how, and management that could vastly improve the existing supply chain and additionally create more employment.
+Wal-Mart’s optimal performance in regards to their logistics has led to cost efficiencies that can be passed on to the customer in the form of lower prices (Fishman, C. 2006).
 Their efficiencies have come from the new methods and innovations that they have developed regarding their computerized logistic systems.
-Some examples of these innovations and methods are the “just in time deliveries” that work through electronic tracking systems that can be used to better management of their deliveries, inventory and shelf management.
+An example of these innovations and methods is the “just-in-time (JIT) deliveries” that work through electronic tracking systems that can be used to better manage the deliveries, inventories and shelflife items.Those are the sort of innovations and methods Wal-Mart needs to introduce to India.

-This is definitely the system that Wal-Mart has to introduce in India.
-Thus we can see the development of roles, such that the Bharti group will be in charge of the store and Wal-Mart taking over the distribution and logistics.
-And by persuading suppliers to comply with this system, Wal-Mart will be able to effectively run their logistic system (REUTERS. edition U.S 2010).By doing so, Wal-Mart will also be able to better understand their customers.
-For example they would be able to observe what customers are buying at the different stores, during which weeks and days.
-By doing so, Wal-Mart can have a better understanding of shoppers, which in turn could lead to the predictions of new trends in the market.
-As for the location of the Wal-Mart stores will mainly rely on where their customers are and their logistic strategy.
-Such as placing warehouses in strategically positioned areas to help in the better “flow” of products from suppliers to stores.
+Bharti Enterprises will be in charge of the stores and Wal-Mart will be taking over the distribution and logistics.
+By persuading suppliers to comply with this layout, Wal-Mart will be able to effectively run their logistics system (REUTERS. edition U.S 2010).
+Wal-Mart will also be able to better understand their customers.
+For example they would be able to observe what customers are buying at the different locations and what sales, if any, are seasonal.
+By implementing JIT, Wal-Mart can have a better understanding of shoppers, which in turn could lead to the predictions of new trends in the market.
+The location of the Wal-Mart stores will mainly rely on their customers and their logistics strategy.
+Such as placing warehouses and stores in strategically positioned areas to help in the better “flow” of products from suppliers to customers.
 Also it should be mentioned that Wal-Mart should completely manage the logistics and distribution, rather than hire a third party.
 This is because Wal-Mart has in the past years created one of the most efficient supply chains existing today.

 International Strategies

-Wal-Mart is a pioneer in India through their 50:50 partnerships with local giant Bharti.
+Currently, Indian law permits foreign retailers to operate only in the wholesale sector.
+Wal-Mart is a pioneer in India through their 50:50 partnerships with local giant Bharti Enterprises.
 The partnership has opened five cash and carry stores under the Best Price Modern Retail banner.
-Current Indian law permits foreign retailers to operate only in the wholesale sector.
 Wal-Mart also provides Bharti with technical support and logistics capabilities to support their 111 Easy Day supermarkets.
-Wal-Mart has introduced Retail Link to India and is establishing a footprint in this enormous country of 1.1 billion.
+Wal-Mart has introduced Retail Link to India and is establishing a footprint in this enormous country of over 1.1 billion people.
 Ultimately, India is expected to relax their laws limiting foreign investment, providing Wal-Mart with another huge growth engine for the future.
-Currently, stores in India, like those in China and Central America are working with local farmers to send produce directly to stores.
+Currently, stores in India like those in China and Central America are working with local farmers to send produce directly to stores.
 The initiatives aim to establish sustainable farming methods while also providing a safe and reliable supply of fresh fruits and vegetables (REUTERS. edition U.S. 2010).

 Action Plan

 To ensure its smooth operation in India, Wal-Mart had set up headquarter solely related to dealing with the logistical aspect.
-Although this operation will require a great financial investment, installing this headquarter is crucial in the proper functioning of Wal-Mart.
-Training of the staff shall also be taken into consideration.
-But with the improvement of the education systems and ready availability of educated personnel it should be “easily”’ done.
+Although, this operation will require a great financial investment, installing this headquarter is crucial in the proper functioning of Wal-Mart.
+Training of the staff was also taken into consideration.
+The improvement of the education system and ready availability of educated personnel should make it easier for Wal-Mart.
 Training centers will also be set up in major cities, to acquire these individuals (Economy Watch 2010).